-Whether searching for a mountain retreat or secluded seaside resort, a hidden harbor or the location of a mythical battle, the following inspirational list looks beyond common destinations to uncover some of Greece’s best-kept secrets.
+Whether searching for a mountain retreat or secluded seaside resort, a hidden harbor or the location of a mythical battle, the following inspirational list looks beyond common destinations to uncover eight of Greece’s best-kept secrets.

 The charismatic island at the edge of the Dodecanese lies less than 2,625 feet from the Turkish coast and fiercely guards its Greek identity.
 For millennia, the tiny island has acted as a crossroads for seafaring communities and major civilizations.
 The birthplace of Zeus offers panoramic views, Byzantine monasteries, and stunning contrasts between the Mediterranean's blue waters and white sands.